ZiedYT/chats-revenge-public/README.md

 ## Advice
 - Configure the parameters (eg: duration) in the extension dashboard:
 - fail-safe: press on esc+q and the current effects will expire
-## General effects: work everywhere, not limited to games.
-- Camera:
-    - Allow chat to temporarily disabled your camera.
-    - For this, you have to set up the lua script in OBS as mentioned above.
-- Mute:
-    - Allow chat to temporarily mute your OBS audio source.
-    - You need to set up the lua script in OBS as mentioned above.
-- Monitor:
-    - Allow chat to temporarily disable/blur/rotate your monitors.
-    - You can specify the duration for which the monitors will be affected
-- Window Effects:
-    - Chat can apply effects (shrink, pixelate, lag, glitch) the game window.
-- Timeouts:
-    - Allow chat to timeout each other.
-    - Doesn't work on mods/vips
-    - You can specify the duration for which the the chatter will be timed out for.
-- Untimeouts:
-    - Allow chat to remove timeouts
-- Keyboard:
-    - Allow chat to simulate keyboard presses.
-    - You can specify the duration of the key press
-    - You can choose which of the special keys can be simulated: alt, shift, ctrl, esc, enter, tab, function keys(f1, f2...)

-- Popups:
-    - To add the images used by the popups:
-        - create a pastebin
-        - upload images to a image hoting website
-        - copy and paste the link in the pastebin
-        - make sure each link of every image is in a new line
-        - copy the pastebin link to the field